craigyjp/Simple-Pico-2-RP2350-dual-DCO-core/README.md

-# Dual DCO1 based around a Waveshare Zero stamp RP2350
+# Dual DCO based around a Waveshare Zero stamp RP2350

 I wanted to build a polysynth oscillator core with the least amount of parts and make it stable, so here is an RP2350 based dual DCO.